pauljpark/AmaniClothingCo/README.md

 ## Full Stack E-Commerce Web Application

-REactJS, MongoDB, JavaScript, Express, and Stripe
+ReactJS, MongoDB, JavaScript, Express, and Stripe

 In the main project directory, you can run: